Dreams from My Father: Adulthood

 Upon graduating from high school, Obama moved to the contiguous United States for studies at Occidental College.
 He describes having lived a "party" lifestyle of drug and alcohol use.
 After two years at Occidental, Obama transferred to Columbia College at Columbia University, where he majored in Political Science.
 After graduation, Obama worked for a year in business.
 He moved to Chicago, where he worked for a non-profit as a community organizer in the Altgeld Gardens housing project on the city's mostly black South Side.
 Obama recounts the difficulty of the experience, as his program faced resistance from entrenched community leaders and apathy on the part of the established bureaucracy.
 During this period, Obama first visited Chicago's Trinity United Church of Christ, which became the center of his religious life.
 Before attending Harvard, Obama decided to visit relatives in Kenya for the first time in his life.
 He recounts part of this experience in the final and emotional part of the book.
 Obama acknowledged his entire memoir to reflect on his personal experiences with race relations in the United States.

 Reception

+A contemporary review in the New York Times was mostly complimentary.
+The reviewer, novelist Paul Watkins, wrote that Obama "persuasively describes the phenomenon of belonging to two different worlds, and thus belonging to neither."
+However, Watkins questioned whether Obama's narrative suggested that people of mixed backgrounds must choose only one culture, which seemed at odds with America's diverse nature, writing "[i]f this is indeed true, as Mr. Obama tells it, then the idea of America taking pride in itself as a nation derived of many different races seems strangely mocked."